FAIR Legal & Estate Guide

 Order one when specialty property is involved

-General household inventories and specialty property often need different appraisal expertise.
-A standards-aware scope should separate categories before the quote is accepted.
+General household inventories and specialty property often need different expertise.
+Separate categories before accepting the quote.

 • Use personal property specialists for art, antiques, silver, furniture, jewelry, watches, books, memorabilia, and mixed household contents.